-Before Thanksgiving I usually set some plans in place (like how to de-clutter the house before Christmas), but it’s not until after our Day of Thanks that I love to get the tree up, the house “decked”, pull out the Christmas story and songbooks, and begin to blast the Christmas music in full force.
+Before Thanksgiving I usually set some plans in place (like how to de-clutter the house before Christmas), but it’s not until after our Day of Thanks that I unabashedly move into Christmas Mode.
+After that?
+No apologies.
+We are Christmasafying everything.

 Although we have an Advent “calendar” that I’ve done for several years already (need 150+ Advent activity ideas?), I’ve mostly used it for fun family activities and little chocolates.
 I will do the same this year, but now that Levi is nearly three I’m also excited to introduce more of a purposeful ‘spiritual’ focus as well.
-(I say ‘spiritual’ because it’s also my belief that fun is spiritual!
-But you know what I mean, right?)
+(My belief is that fun is not separate from spiritual, but you know what I mean, right?)